Tutorial | Getting started with CI/CD pipelines with Dataiku#

 Note

-Automation and API nodes require a specific commercial license.
+Automation and API nodes require certain packages and user profiles.
 If you are a customer and want to know more about those features, please contact your Customer Success Manager to see available options.

 The project#